Choosing the Best Fertilizer for Fruit Trees

 When to Fertilize Fruit Trees

-The best time to fertilize fruit trees is in early spring, just before bud break.
-At this stage, trees use nutrients to fuel new leaves, flowers, and roots.
-You may apply fertilizers again in early summer, but stop adding nitrogen by July to avoid stimulating late growth that winter frost could damage.
+The best time to fertilize fruit trees is in early spring, just before buds begin to swell.
+At this stage, trees are waking up from dormancy and need nutrients to power new shoots, blossoms, and roots.

 - Young sweet cherries: 22–36 inches